Jim Wetherbee

-James Donald "Wxb" Wetherbee (born November 27, 1952) (Capt, USN, Ret.), is a retired United States Navy officer and aviator, test pilot, aerospace engineer, and NASA astronaut.
+James Donald Wetherbee (born November 27, 1952) is a retired United States Navy officer and aviator, test pilot, aerospace engineer, and NASA astronaut.
 He is a veteran of six Space Shuttle missions and is the only American to have commanded five spaceflight missions.

 Early life and education

 Wetherbee was born on November 27, 1952, in Flushing, New York, and raised in Huntington Station, New York.
 He enjoys tennis, skiing, softball, running, and music.
 He graduated from Holy Family Diocesan High School in South Huntington, New York, in 1970.
 He earned a Bachelor of Science degree in Aerospace Engineering from the University of Notre Dame in 1974.